 Is your student “undecided” or “open and exploring?”
-If you college student hasn’t decided on a major, this can be worrisome as a parent or caregiver and also for your student.
-Your concern is understandable, but the reality is that it is perfectly natural for a freshman and, and even sophomore, to spend time exploring their major options.
+If your college student hasn’t decided on a major, this can be worrisome as a parent or caregiver — and also for your student.
+Your concern is understandable, but the reality is that it is perfectly natural, and often beneficial, for students to spend time exploring their major options.

 About the CEC